 - Risk reduction prototypes will be included if they will materially reduce engineering and manufacturing development risk at an acceptable cost.
-Risk reduction . . . single prototypes can be at the system level or sub-system level . . .
-9 - Leaving this phase requires final demonstration that all sources of risk have been adequately mitigated to support a commitment to design for production.10 This will be accomplished by assessing and demonstrating manufacturing processes to the extent needed to verify risk has been reduced to an acceptable level.
+Risk reduction ... single prototypes can be at the system level or can focus on subsystems, level-or components...(9) - Leaving this phase requires final demonstration that all sources of risk have been adequately mitigated to support a commitment to design for production.(10) This will be accomplished by assessing and demonstrating manufacturing processes to the extent needed to verify risk has been reduced to an acceptable level.

 During the Engineering and Manufacturing Development (EMD) Phase, program managers will assess the maturity of critical manufacturing processes to ensure they are affordable and executable.
-Prior to a production decision, the PM will ensure manufacturing and producibility risks are acceptable, supplier qualifications are completed, and any applicable manufacturing processes are or will be under statistical process control.11
+Prior to a production decision, the PM will ensure manufacturing and producibility risks are acceptable, supplier qualifications are completed, and any applicable manufacturing processes are or will be under statistical process control.(11)

-DoDI 5000.02T states that the Low Rate Initial Production (LRIP) line provides an efficient ramp up to Full Rate Production (FRP) and should be of sufficient duration to permit identification and resolution of any deficiencies prior to full-rate production.11
+The new-DoDI 5000.02T states that the Low Rate Initial Production (LRIP) line provides an efficient ramp up to Full Rate Production (FRP) and should be of sufficient duration to permit identification and resolution of any deficiencies prior to full-rate production.(12)